 In SMSC the children will learn about global citizenship.
 They will learn about how to be sustainable and about climate change.

-In French the children will be reading, writing and speaking French numbers, French games and French animals.
-They will learn how to pronounce the 'a' sound correctly in French spoken language.
+In French the children will be reading, writing and speaking actions and months.
+The children will learn about celebrations in France.
+They will also compare the differences in pronunciation between French and English spoken language.

 In music the children will learn to sing and compose lyrics with the song Stop!